IrvanAhmadP/Alterra---AGMC/README.md

 ## Day 2

-**Objective**
+**Objective:**

 - Organize code using MVC pattern
 - Create static CRUD API using Echo
-- Create dynamic CRUD API that connect to database using Echo & Gorm
+- Create dynamic CRUD API that connect to database using Echo & Gorm.

 **Tasks**